learn-co-curriculum/react-hooks-npm-lab/README.md

 ```

 The `learn` command is currently unable to run the tests.
 When we run `learn` in
-the terminal, it fires off the `npm install` command to set up the lab with the
+the terminal, it fires off the `npm install` command.
+This sets up the lab with
-right dependencies.
-If we run `npm install`, though, we get an error that there
+the right dependencies.
+If we run `npm install` directly, though, we get an
-is no `package.json` file:
+error that there is no `package.json` file:

 ```
 ENOENT: no such file or directory, open '.../package.json'